Please note that this program was postponed from its original date of January 29.

 Cancellation policy: If you register and can no longer attend this event, please let us know as soon as possible so that we can open your spot to someone else.
 No refunds will be given upon registrant cancellation.

-Before attending this event, please read the information included on our liability release form (click here).
+Before registering for this event, please read the information included on our liability release form (click here).

 We look forward to seeing you at the Clifton Institute!